SEI-SEA-1-25/dental-health-day/README.md

 # Final Code

-Here's what our final `App.js` looks like:
+Here's what our final `App.jsx` looks like:

 ```js
 class App extends Component {